DIAGNijmegen/leopard-challenge/README.md

 ### Running evaluation code

 After installing the necessary libraries, specify the correct local paths to the ground truth data, predictions in the `config-test.json`.
 First, run the scripts that generate tabular data, and afterwards run the scripts to generate figures.
+The simulated dataset includes only 5 samples.
+If you want to run the code that has bootstrapping or permutation.
+You would need to decrease the amount of resampling, as resampling the small dataset will result in no admissible pairs found.